kusti8/proton-native/docs/component_APIs/universal_props.md

 ## stretchy

 Whether the component should stretch to fill the available space.
+Defaults to `true`.

 Excluded on:
 - Tabs